 The Council Strategy 2024 to 2028 explains the Council's goals to make Oxford a sustainable and welcoming place for everyone.
 It focuses on helping people, communities, and different groups feel safe and supported.

-Our Business Plan 2025 to 2026 is a yearly document that outlines the Council's main projects and activities for the year.
+Our Business Plan is a yearly document that outlines the Council's main projects and activities for the year.

 Priority 1: Good, affordable homes